DrXiao/cmap/README.md

 * This is an implementation of an associative array. it is similar as C++ ```<map>``` but it is implemented by C; thus, this repo calls it **cmap** (C's ```<map>```).

 ## Implementation
-* The goal of this repo is providing a binary search tree for the programmers using C language to work on thier projects.
+* The goal of this repo is providing a binary search tree for the programmers using C language to work on their projects.
 But, here is only a simple implementation of **Red-Black Tree**, which is known as a **self-balancing binary search tree**, and hopes it can be a helpful data structure for the projects written by C language.
 * cmap is an implementation with OOP style; when using cmap, you must manipulate it as an 'object' in any OOP language.

 ## Usage